 The Seed Biotechnology Center at the University of California, Davis has organized a professional development course to teach the principles of plant breeding to seed industry personnel.
 This two-year course addresses the reduced numbers of plant breeders being trained in academic programs.
 Participants meet at UC Davis for six sessions over two years.
-Readings and exercises continue between sessions via internet to allow participants to maintain their current positions while being involved in the course.
+Readings and exercises continue between sessions online to allow participants to maintain their current positions while being involved in the course.

 Course goal: This course develops the skills and abilities of current industry personnel to enable them to become independent breeders or more valuable contributors to larger breeding programs.

-When will the in-residence sessions be held?
 Due to COVID-19 delays, instruction for Class VIII of the Plant Breeding Academy will begin in February 2022 and the class will graduate in September 2023.

 Revised PBA VIII Dates: